rhnvrm/stock-market-circulars/hugo-site/content/circulars/bse/2025/bse-2025-09-05-07622efe12997061-extension-of-opening-of-offer-to-buy-takeover-of-nacl-industries-limited.md

 stocks:
 - NACL
 tags:
+- jm-financial
+- otb
+- schedule-extension
 - takeover
-- open-offer
-- acquisition-window
-- schedule-extension
-- jm-financial
 title: Extension of Opening of Offer to Buy (Takeover) of NACL INDUSTRIES LIMITED
 ---